The Return of the Singularities: Applications of the Smeared Null Energy Condition: A Penrose-type singularity theorem

 \section{A Penrose-type singularity theorem}

 An important application of the SNEC bound is the proof of a singularity theorem.
+The question of ``whether the semi-classical effects of negative energy invalidate the singularity theorems, before quantum gravity effects become significant" was suspected to have a negative answer \cite{Ford:1995gb}.
+Here we present a proof of a null singularity theorem using a condition obeyed by quantum fields.

 Ref.~\cite{Fewster:2019bjg} proved a singularity theorem for null geodesic incompleteness with the NEC replaced by a weaker condition inspired by QEIs using index form methods.
 After we state that condition we show that the SNEC bound is a bound of the same form.
 Then we specify the required initial condition that leads to geodesic incompleteness.
 Finally we examine a particular example, that of the spherically symmetric evaporating black hole.

 Let $P$ be a future converging achronal spacelike submanifold of $M$ of co-dimension $2$ with mean normal curvature vector field $H^\mu=H \hat{H}^\mu$ where $\hat{H}^\mu$ is a future-pointing timelike unit vector.
 Then let $\gamma$ be a future-directed null geodesic emanating normally from $P$.
 As in all null geodesics we need to specify an affine parametrization for $\gamma$.